Rightpoint/ARKit-CoreML/README.md

 For the best experience, image detection should be robust across lighting conditions, orientation, and other printing/reproduction irregularities.
 ARKit prioritizes this stronger, uninterrupted tracking experience over fine disambiguation between tracking images.
 Consequently, ARKit is fairly "lenient" when it comes to image detection.

 ## An Example: Identifying Playing Cards
 Consider an application where a different AR experience is triggered off of each playing card.
 (Perhaps we learn the story of the different Queens and their path to royalty.)
-AR tracking is essential for identifying the trigger and physically anchoring the experience.
-But we _need_ to be able to tell which card we're tracking confidently.

 ![Demo Gif](Documentation%20Support/Demo.gif)